 Dispenses and opens easily.
 Comes in a variety of fun colors per pack that help to brighten up the mood of clean-up duty.

 Since you only get 120 in the package, others on our shortlist offer better value.
 They feel slightly thin, but still hold up to most messes.
-Shorter than some others (12").
+Shorter than some others (12 inches).
 They have cores.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.